d11wtq/iode-rb/README.md

 gem install iode
 ```

 ## Usage

-Firstly, please don't think that this project is a serious attempt to build
+This project is really a playground for language exploration while I build a
-some shiny new language that runs in Ruby.
-It is possible it may become that
-one day, but right now it exists purely for my own experimentation purposes.

-I am building a real language on the LLVM (currently in a private git repo),
-however I wanted a "quick and dirty" environment to hack together ideas for
-what the syntax and language features may include.
-Ruby is perfect for that.
-Once I have good ideas put down as working examples in this project, they will
-be ported upstream to the native JIT interpreter for LLVM.

-Currently this project just implements the guts of a functional language in the
-lisp-family.
-It will change considerably from the current implementation.
+real language on the LLVM.
+Nothing here is intended to be fast.
+I'm just going
+for expressiveness.
+If you try iode, please understand it will be slow and
+somewhat lacking in features.

 ### Command Line